105 Things to Do In and Around Calgary

 60. Calgary Chinese Cultural Centre Museum - The only museum in Canada devoted exclusively to Chinese culture.
 Location: downtown Calgary.

 61. YouthLink Calgary – Calgary Police Service Interpretive Centre - Learn about the role of police in society and the consequences of crime for young people.
-Location: downtown Calgary.
+Location: 5111 - 47 St. N.E.

 66. Grain Academy/Museum - Grain industry education and interpretive centre with model train and elevator displays.
 Location: Second level, Roundup Centre, Stampede Park.

-67. Museum of the Regiments - At one of North America’s largest military museums, you can follow Alberta’s military heritage from 1885 during the NW Rebellion to present day.
-Location: 4520 Crowchild Trail SW.
+67. The Military Museums - At one of North America’s largest military museums, you can follow Alberta’s military heritage from 1885 during the NW Rebellion to present day.
+Location: 4520 Crowchild Trail S.W.

-68. Naval Museum - Naval Museum closed August 7, 2007 at this location.
-All artifacts were moved and now are for viewing in a gallery in the Military Museum.
+68. Naval Museum - Naval Museum closed August 7, 2007 and all artifacts were moved and now for viewing within the Military Museums.

 70. Royal Tyrrell Museum - See more than 35 skeletons of dinosaurs like Albertosaurus, T. Rex and Triceratops.
 Journey through time, as different life forms emerge, evolve and in some cases, face extinction.
 Location: 6 km northwest of Drumheller, Alberta.